Get Maintouch

 EEAT Signals Get Built In Automatically

 Authority builds through intelligent internal linking.
-The system analyzes what each page on your site already ranks for, identifies the primary keyword based on Google Search Console data, and creates links using those keywords as anchor text.
-You're not guessing what to link where.
+The system analyzes what each page already ranks for in Search Console and creates links using those keywords as anchor text, so you're not guessing what to link where.
+Trust comes from your blog rules and brand voice settings: prohibited phrases, citation standards, and formatting preferences the AI follows on every post.

 The Recipes system lets you codify your content production standards into reusable automation workflows.
 Recipes are custom templates that define specific sequences of actions the system executes automatically, so consistent execution happens across all content.
 Configure recipes through the General Agent or set them as blocking rules in blog settings that must be satisfied before content can proceed through the workflow.